roundup 18 min read

 Ages: 7–17 (day); 13–18 (overnight) | Hours: Day camp 9am–5pm; overnight residential | Cost: Starting at ~$1,199/week (day), ~$1,700+/week (overnight) | Bay Area Locations: Stanford University, UC Berkeley, San Francisco State University

 iD Tech is the largest tech-focused camp brand in the country, and their Bay Area campuses at Stanford, UC Berkeley, and SFSU put them at some of the region's most iconic locations.
-The curriculum is genuinely deep — kids don't just "learn coding," they choose a specific track: Python, Java, game design with Unreal Engine, BattleBots Robotics, VEX Robotics, AI and machine learning, or cybersecurity.
+The curriculum is deep — kids don't just "learn coding," they choose a specific track: Python, Java, game design with Unreal Engine, BattleBots Robotics, VEX Robotics, AI and machine learning, or cybersecurity.
 Older teens can take two-week Academy programs with a real portfolio outcome.

 The Stanford location (operating as both day and overnight) tends to sell out specific course weeks first, particularly the robotics and AI tracks.
 UC Berkeley has strong availability early in the season, but fills through March.